-A big concern is whether China would use such a deal to avoid the tariffs imposed by Trump's trade war.
-China could send raw materials to TPP members, such as Vietnam.
+A big concern is whether China would use the CPTPP to avoid the tariffs imposed by Trump's trade war.
+China could send raw materials to CPTPP members, such as Vietnam.
 Factories there would send finished products to America, avoiding the tariff.

 All countries agreed to cut down on wildlife trafficking.
 That helps elephants, rhinoceroses, and marine species the most.
 It prevents environmental abuses, such as unsustainable logging and fishing.
 Countries that don't comply will face trade penalties.

-Most of the gains in income would go to workers making more than $88,000 a year.
+Most of the gains in income would have gone to workers making more than $88,000 a year.
 Free trade agreements contribute to income inequality in high-wage countries.
 They promote cheaper goods from low-wage countries.

-This would be particularly true for the TPP because it protects patents and copyrights.
-Higher-paid owners of intellectual property would receive more of the income gains.
+This would have been particularly true for the TPP because it protected patents and copyrights.
+Higher-paid owners of intellectual property would have received more of the income gains.

-The agreement regarding patents will reduce the availability of cheap generics.
+The agreement regarding patents would have reduced the availability of cheap generics.
 That will raise the cost of many drugs.
 Competitive business pressures will reduce the incentives in Asia to protect the environment.
 Last but not least, the trade agreement could supersede financial regulations.

 These five sticking points stood in the way of the deal.
 Here's how they were overcome.